carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-Prior to downloading anything from the NCBI, we recommend to verify if the genome or genomes you are interested are available in the database.
+Prior to downloading anything from the NCBI, we recommend verifying if the genome or genomes you are interested in are available in the database.
 The package `ncbi-genome-download` includes the `--dry-run` or `-n` flag, which means that the algorithm only will check the genomes you specify to download, but without downloading the files.
 Other useful flags are `--formats`, which serve to specify the desired format; `--genera` to specify the genus (or species), and `-S` for the strains.
 Importantly, the `ncbi-genome-download` command must always end with the name of the group of organisms where the search will be performed, which in our case will be `bacteria`.

-So, first, let's check if one of the genomes we are interested to download, "*Streptococcus agalactiae* 515" is available in NCBI.
+So, first, let's check if one of the genomes we are interested in downloading, "*Streptococcus agalactiae* 515", is available in NCBI.
 We will use the flags mentioned above.

 ~~~
 $ ncbi-genome-download -n --formats fasta --genera "Streptococcus agalactiae" -S 515 bacteria